 In the Northeast, short and increasingly unpredictable fall and spring seasons can cause problems with establishing a CC following corn harvest, an issue identified both in the scientific literature and by farmers (6, 7).
 Additionally, high levels of residual N susceptible to leaching can occur following a corn crop under dry summer conditions (6).
 Interseeding CCs into standing cash crops has recently gained interest as a strategy to address these constraints (8).
 In 2015 there were as many as 4,047 ha (10,000 ac) of corn interseeded in northeastern United States as well as in Ontario and Quebec (8).
 By interseeding a CC mid-summer, the risk of not being able to establish a cover in the fall is eliminated.
 While there are ongoing trials of the effects of interseeding CCs in corn, most of these trials are taking place in conventional systems, and most are focused on weed management (9).
 To our knowledge, this study would be the first to directly evaluate the effects of interseeding CCs on the potential to decrease residual N and therefore decrease N leaching.

-An ongoing project at The Pennsylvania State University funded by USDA OREI and entitled “A Reduced-Tillage Toolbox: Alternative approaches for integrating cover crops and reduced tillage in an organic feed and forage system” (RTT) was developed based on knowledge gained from previous experiments as well as grower- identified constraints (7).
+A recently completed project at The Pennsylvania State University funded by USDA OREI and entitled “A Reduced-Tillage Toolbox: Alternative approaches for integrating cover crops and reduced tillage in an organic feed and forage system” (RTT) was developed based on knowledge gained from previous experiments as well as grower- identified constraints (7).
 The RTT project has been critical for development of the current proposal.
 First, the project provides a platform for outreach that we will leverage: farmer participation in research and extension activities as well as on project advisory boards.
 Second, the project provided a field site where we gathered preliminary data on N retention in interseeded systems.
 The RTT experiment includes CC interseeded into corn grain; however, because it is a systems experiment, it is difficult to tease out the effects of interseeding on different N dynamics.
 In all cases, the effects of interseeding are confounded by differences in tillage, CC species, etc. Furthermore, our preliminary data (soil inorganic N, leaching, and corn yield) suggest that all treatments in this experiment had low N availability to corn, providing a weak test of the role of CCs in N retention.
 Consequently, the experiment proposed here is required to directly tie effects of interseeding to N retention services, microbial community shifts, and crop yields in fields with a range of N fertilizer inputs.

 Overall, the justification for our proposed work is that in order to make scientifically-based recommendations to farmers, we must first piece together a picture of the timing and magnitude of N flow when CC are interseeded into corn grain and silage.